cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

+### Regarding usage of Microsoft assets in this project
 Age of Empires II © Microsoft Corporation.
 Fresh Random Civ Picker was created under Microsoft's "Game Content Usage Rules" using assets from Age of Empires II: Age of Kings, Age of Empires II: HD Edition, and Age of Empires II: Definitive Edition, and it is not endorsed by or affiliated with Microsoft. https://www.xbox.com/en-us/developers/rules